gfk-ba/carbon-router/README.md

 #### `Router.goUrl(url)`

 Navigate to the specified URL.
 Make sure the URL is matched by one of the routes in the router.
+If multiple routes will match the URL, then the order in which the routes are added to the router determines which route will be used; i.e. the route that is added first.

 Parameters:
 * `url`: URL string to navigate to.
 Can be specified both with or without the application origin and path prefix.